Fused Spatial Point Process Intensity Estimation with Varying Coefficients on Complex Constrained Domains: Conclusion

 Moving forward, this work could be further refined in several ways.
 First, SVCI only considers a small fixed number of covariates.
 However, in practice, practitioners may face a large number of available covariates but lack a strong theory to inform variable selection.
 There is a need of a more general model that allows researchers to undergo variable selection and spatial cluster identification simultaneously for point processes.
 Second, the SVCI estimator does not come with an uncertainty measure that makes it hard for statistical inference, a common issue shared by many regularization based approaches.
 We may consider a Bayesian version of the method or a bootstrapping based approach to address the inference problem.
+Third, an interesting research direction is to extend the finite dimensional graph regularization based method to an infinite dimensional process-based clustered coefficient model such that spatial predictions can be done in a more rigorous way.
+Moreover, the method can be extended by considering a weighted composite log-likelihood to further improve statistical efficiency for non-Poisson point processes \citep{guan2010weighted}.
 Finally, we acknowledge that further investigations are needed on how to verify and relax some of the assumptions that are used to establish the theoretical results.
 Tighter error bounds may be obtained following the method of entropy bound similar as those in \cite{ortelli2019oracle}.
-However, these are not trivial theoretical questions and we will leave those for future research.
+In addition, infilling domain asymptotic theoretical framework might be more reasonable for point patterns on bounded domains or linear networks.
+However, these are not trivial theoretical questions, and we will leave those for future research.